mintproject/mic/docs/model_configuration/03-step1.md

 ```

 !!! info
-    In the next version of MIC, we will let you start from your own Docker image if required.
+    Next releases of MIC will allow customizing an initial Docker image.